Learning outcomes of the course unit

 Biochimica Medica, strutturale, metabolica e funzionale Siliprandi e Tettamanti

-During frontal lectures, teacher will illustrate and discuss the different topics/arguments of the program.
-Students' reception for clarifications and exercises
+During lectures (face-to-face / in streaming), teacher will illustrate and discuss the different topics of the program.
+Students' reception for clarifications and exercises only by appointment (face-to-face or using Teams).

 Assessment methods and criteria